Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery

 \subsection{Real robot experiments}

 To answer the third question, we evaluated the proposed recovery framework on a real robot using a round-shaped peg.
 We used an Intel RealSense D435f camera.
-Experiments were conducted under seven combinations of conditions, varying peg tilt angles (0° and 5°) and hole positions (0, 15, and 20 mm).
+Experiments were conducted under seven combinations of conditions, varying peg tilt angles (0° and 5°) and hole positions (0, 10, 15, and 20 mm).
 The success rates in five trials for each condition are shown in Table~\ref{tab:real_success_rate}.
-The results confirmed that, with recovery, a success rate of over 80\% was achieved in all conditions.
+The results confirmed that, with recovery, a success rate of 80\% or higher was achieved in all conditions.
 Similar to the simulation, the number of additional executions per subtask increased, indicating that the condition change necessitated error recovery for task completion.
-Fig.~\ref{fig:snapshots} shows a peg-in-hole trial with our recovery.
+Fig.~\ref{fig:snapshots} shows snapshots of our recovery.